Memories of a Polish Girl, Deported

 It’s not important to go through anything like that again and battle through life like I did before as a child.
 I love this country; I never wanted to go anywhere else after I settled here; no other country interests me.
 It was June and the middle of summer when we arrived, although coming from Africa, it was cold and miserable.
 The houses were all dark red and it looked miserable.
 I liked the English language straight away, I found it easy.
 We’d learnt some in Tengeru, but I’d taught myself English by reading , though I couldn’t understand every word at first, I understood what it was saying.
 I also had a Polish-English dictionary that I used to read over and over again.

 Now, I have my son, my three wonderful grandchildren and two beautiful great-grandchildren whom I see often.
 I feel very blessed and I wouldn’t want to be anywhere else.
 At the age of 84, I still go for a walk with my dog every day, I love my garden and I keep active.
-I go walking in the local park, I have got to know many other dog owners who are very kind, and who have become my friends.
+I go walking in the local park, I have met many other dog owners who are very kind, and who have become my friends.
 I wouldn’t change this life for the world.